cperez525/employee_directory/README.md

   To use this product, navigate to https://powerful-peak-79052.herokuapp.com/.

   ## Usage
   Upon arrival at the website, you will be able to view employee information rendered in a table format.
 The website currently serves as a demo for this application- the information of randomized fictional people is rendered on the website.
-You may filter and/or sort the table by employee name
+You may filter and/or sort the table by employee name.

   Please refer to the following for a visual example:
   ![gif example](/images/employee_directory_demo.gif)